harding/bitcoinops.github.io/_posts/en/newsletters/2020-04-29-newsletter.md

 - Vaults bitcoin-dev
 - Maybe PTLC post lightning-dev

+## Field report: running a Lightning node in an enterprise environment

+{% include articles/suredbits-enterprise-ln.md %}

 ## Selected Q&A from Bitcoin StackExchange

 *[Bitcoin StackExchange][bitcoin.se] is one of the first places Optech